 He then starred in the feature film P.S.
-I Love You, with Hilary Swank.
-Next, he captivated fans in Watchmen as Edward Morgan Blake/The Comedian for director Zack Snyder, which was an adaptation of the iconic graphic novel.
+I Love You, with Hilary Swank, and captivated genre fans in Watchmen, as Edward Morgan Blake/The Comedian for director Zack Snyder, an adaptation of the iconic graphic novel.
 Next, Morgan starred in The Losers, an adaptation of DC-Vertigo’s acclaimed comic book series, produced by Joel Silver and directed by Sylvain White; and in Ang Lee’s Taking Woodstock.
 He also appeared in the murder mystery The Texas Killing Fields, with Sam Worthington, Chloe Moretz, and Jessica Chastain.

-Morgan’s additional feature film credits include Peace, Love & Misunderstanding, alongside Catherine Keener, Jane Fonda, and Elizabeth Olsen for director Bruce Beresford; the thriller The Possession, with Kyra Sedgwick for producer Sam Raimi; Red Dawn, the reboot of the 1984 action movie; The Salvation, with Eva Green and Mads Mikkelsen, which premiered at the Cannes Film Festival; and Heist, alongside Robert DeNiro; Solace, opposite Anthony Hopkins, Colin Farrell, and Abbie Cornish; and Desierto, alongside Gael García Bernal.
+Morgan’s feature film credits also include Peace, Love & Misunderstanding, alongside Catherine Keener, Jane Fonda, and Elizabeth Olsen, for director Bruce Beresford; the thriller The Possession, with Kyra Sedgwick, for producer Sam Raimi; Red Dawn, the reboot of the 1984 action movie; The Salvation, with Eva Green and Mads Mikkelsen, which premiered at the Cannes Film Festival; Heist, alongside Robert DeNiro; Solace, opposite Anthony Hopkins, Colin Farrell, and Abbie Cornish; and Desierto, alongside Gael García Bernal.
 In 2016, Morgan reteamed with Zack Snyder, making a cameo appearance in Batman v.
 Superman: Dawn of Justice.

 For television, Morgan starred as hotel owner Ike Evans in the critically acclaimed Starz series Magic City, which depicted mob life in 1950s Miami.
-He co-starred alongside Halle Barry in the second season of the CBS series Extant, created by Mickey Fisher and produced by Steven Spielberg.
-Morgan also starred in the Emmy®-nominated History Channel mini-series Texas Rising, with Bill Paxton and Ray Liotta, which depicted the Texas Revolution against Mexico; and starred in the final season of the award winning CBS series The Good Wife, in which he portrayed freelance investigator Jason Crouse.
+He co-starred alongside Halle Barry in the second season of the CBS series Extant, created by Mickey Fisher and produced by Steven Spielberg; he also starred in the Emmy nominated History Channel mini-series Texas Rising, with Bill Paxton and Ray Liotta, which depicted the Texas Revolution against Mexico; and starred in the final season of the award winning CBS series The Good Wife, in which he portrayed freelance investigator Jason Crouse.